k-szczeciak/notes/_Projekte_/MarCator/MarCator_todo_actual.md

 LED? - status ledow
 - [ ] doxygen with ascii art
 - [ ] wiki internal and or external with exmples, tutorials and downloads
-- [ ] narzedzie do commitowania podobnej
+- [ ] narzedzie do commitowania podobne jak dla A1701
 - [ ] millimess: [[Millimess_todos]]